HEVAWEB/emse-laparo-dashboard/README.md

 ```

 Do you see how the layout is composed of a very basic HTML structure?
-An important element to notice is the `dcc.Location`, a particular Dash component which keeps
+An important element to notice here is the `dcc.Location`, a particular Dash component which keeps
 track of the webpage URL with an unique id.

 Next we have these lines: